NeuCo-Bench: A Novel Benchmark Framework for Neural Embeddings in Earth Observation: Baseline Methods

-\paragraph{Decoder Analysis (Linear vs.\ Non-Linear Probes).} As part of our evaluation design, we explored the impact of decoder complexity on downstream task performance.
+\paragraph{Linear vs.\ Non-Linear Probing.} As part of our evaluation design, we explored the impact of decoder complexity on downstream task performance.
 While linear probing is the default protocol, we deliberately investigated non-linear alternatives to assess whether additional decoder capacity meaningfully improves results.

-Figures~\ref{subfig:decoder_size} and \ref{fig:indiv_decoder_analyses} compare linear probes with one- and two-hidden-layer MLP decoders.
+Additionally to the main paper plot on average task scores, we provide per task plots in Figures~\ref{fig:indiv_decoder_analyses} comparing linear probes with one- and two-hidden-layer MLP decoders.
 We observe three consistent findings: \begin{itemize} \item \textbf{Stable rankings.} The relative ranking of embedding methods remains nearly the same across probe types, indicating that differences between methods are not an artifact of probe capacity. \item \textbf{Marginal gains for strong embeddings.} Top-performing embeddings (e.g., TerraMind, MAE) improve by less than 0.06 $R^2$ on average when switching to non-linear probes, demonstrating that these embeddings are already highly linearly expressive. \item \textbf{High computational overhead.} Increasing decoder depth leads to $\sim$170$\times$ and $\sim$464$\times$ more parameters for one and two hidden layers, respectively, with only small performance gains. \end{itemize}

 Interestingly, weaker embeddings benefit disproportionately from non-linear probes, suggesting that added decoder complexity can compensate for lower-quality representations.
 However, this comes at substantial computational cost.